 Best British Preschools in Dubai are so concerned about their kid’s safety measures.
 They have high-resolution cameras being installed in each classroom, gym, play area, library, swimming pool, etc. Tell your kids that you are monitored throughout the day by the preschool administration so nobody can harm you.
 Teach them that their teachers are their best friends; you can always discuss anything with your teacher.

 It is important to know your child’s friends and the kids who don’t like your child for some reason.
 Try to resolve their conflicts and make them friends.

 Communicate with your child and listen to his stories with interest.
 Tell him that you are always there for him and he can share anything with you.

 4. Give apposite explanation to kids:

-Your toddler is so young to understand these big issues like violence but it is really important to communicate him as this issue pertains in the society he has to move in.
+Your toddler is so young to understand these big issues like violence but it is really important to communicate with him as this issue pertains to the society he has to move in.

 5. Help him Identify a trusted adults:

 Help your child identify few trusted people who can help him in case of emergency or in your absence.
 Teach your child to reach the teacher, if somebody is bullying you, fights with you, blackmailing you, or trying to harm you.

 Teach your kid to never take anything from a stranger.
 No candies, chocolate or any present.
 These strangers can hurt you or your friends.
 Give toys that are productive and fun for kids, never give guns or toys that can make your child violent.
 Teach them to immediately tell the adult if your friend has guns or other harmful weapons.